 The next blow came when Bobby Beasoleil, a friend of the Family, murdered Gary Hinman.
 Bobby had sold some drugs to local bikers, who in turn claimed the drugs were bad and demanded their money back.
 Bobby had gotten the drugs from Gary Hinman, who insisted the bikers were lying and the drugs were good.
 With Bobby demanding money and Hinman refusing, the situation escalated, with members of the Family holding Hinman hostage in his house.
 Charles Manson paid a visit and threatened Hinman, slicing him with a sword.
 With other members of the Family present, Bobby Beasoleil eventually murdered Hinman.
 Soon after, Beasoleil was captured and arrested, which sent an already volatile Manson into further anger.

 Just after the Beasoleil arrest, Manson Family members Sandra Good and Mary Brunner were also arrested for credit card fraud, after attempting to use stolen credit cards at a grocery store.
 With dead bodies accumulating, members of the Manson Family in jail and Manson himself believing he was a murderer and that others would soon come for them, be it the Panthers, police or others, Manson became enraged and ordered the first night of murders, which became the Tate murders.
 The women had suggested the murders be done to look like a copycat of the Hinman murder.
 Believing the women would not successfully carry out plans by themselves, Manson ordered Charles “Tex” Watson to lead them, insisting Watson owed him for Lotsapopa.
-It was at Spahn Ranch the murders were ordered and it where the killers returned after the slayings.
+It was at Spahn Ranch the murders were ordered and it was there the killers returned after the slayings.

-Unhappy with the first night of murders, which Manson felt were not well-executed, he ordered a second night of random killings and went out himself, to show the others how it’s done.
+Unhappy with the first night of murders, which Manson felt were not well-executed, he ordered a second night of random killings and went out himself, to show the others how its done.
 This lead to the LaBianca murders, although after he tied up the victims himself, Manson would leave back to Spahn Ranch, ordering the others to handle the killings instead.

 Soon after, Spahn Ranch was raided by police, but not for the murders, which the police hadn’t yet connected to the Family.
 Instead it was for a car theft ring.
 Manson and others were all arrested at Spahn Ranch.
 However, all charges were later dropped after a clerical error on the date on the police warrant invalidated their raid and arrests.
 The Family then fled to Barker Ranch in Death Valley, where they were ultimately captured.